For the 2015-2016 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 all of our undergraduate students are required to live on campus, or in a College-related Fraternity house, unless they receive

 approval to reside off-campus.
-This privilege is generally reserved only for
+This privilege is reserved only for

 seniors.
 Students are forewarned against signing a lease for an off-campus accommodation until they receive approval (in writing) in late

 February/early March.
-If you do not have written permission from the Office of Residence Life to reside off-campus, you are obligated to
+If you do not have written permission from the Office of Residential & First-Year Programs to reside off-campus, you are obligated to

 reside in, and pay for college housing.